kontena/kontena/docs/core-concepts/networking.md

 | Weave Net | UDP      | 6783 | `*`                       | Weave Net Data (`sleeve`)
 | Weave Net | UDP      | 6784 | `*`                       | Weave Net Data (`fastdp`)

-Only the Weave Net service is externally accessible, which is required for forming the Overlay Network mesh between host Nodes.
+Only the Weave Net service is externally accessible by default, which is required for forming the encrypted Overlay Network mesh between host Nodes.

 ## Overlay Network